 International relations, both for staff, students and alumni is integral to the history of Fjellhaug International University College (FIUC).
 Furthermore, as an institution with campuses in two countries, there is an acute awareness of the challenges and benefits inherent to international cooperation.
-Internationalisation is a natural continuation of this, but will be shaped in order to improve the quality of and strengthen the ability to provide research and education relevant to students, staff and future employers.
+Internationalisation is a natural continuation of this and will be shaped in order to improve the quality of and strengthen the ability to provide research and education relevant to students, staff and future employers.

-The purpose of FIUC is to be a strong academic community within the areas of theology, mission, and intercultural studies, equip people for Christian teaching, preaching, and mission, and prepare students for intercultural and interreligious meetings, value based leadership and social engagement.
+The purpose of FIUC is to be a strong academic community within the areas of theology, mission, and intercultural studies in order to equip people for Christian teaching, preaching, and mission, and prepare students for intercultural and interreligious meetings, value based leadership and social engagement both nationally and internationally.

 One of the main tools to fulfil this purpose and one of five strategic focus areas is internationalisation.
 International partnerships with other higher education institutions will be the core of this.
 These partnerships must result in mutual benefits and the best way to achieve this is through the exchange of students and staff, as well as through cooperation.
 The objectives are:

-In order to provide our students with the opportunity to develop intercultural skills, to improve motivation, and in line with the Mobility strategy 2020 for the European Higher Education Area (EHEA) we will strive to facilitate for 20% of our full time, degree-seeking, students to have had an international experience by the time they graduate.
+In order to fulfil our purpose, we will strive to facilitate for 20% of our full time, degree-seeking, students to have had an international experience by the time they graduate.
 The ERASMUS+ programme will be the main tool to provide students with the opportunity for 3-12 month exchanges.
 In order to ensure that students gain as much benefit as possible from the experience, student exchange including ERASMUS+ programme participation will be encouraged but not limited to take place during the last year of the Bachelor programme or during the first year of the Masters programme.
 Participants need to be full time students during the exchange.
-All students, including those unable to participate in an exchange, may participate in internationalisation activities such as a five week field trip during the first year, or take a course with five weeks of practical placement abroad, as long as they are qualified for the courses in question.
+All students, including those unable to participate in an exchange, may participate in internationalisation activities such as field trips and courses with practical placement abroad, if they are qualified for the courses in question.

 The goal is to offer a few, focused opportunities for international exchange and cooperation to students and staff.
 We aim to establish 2-3 targeted agreements with other institutions.
-The geographical focus is on Western Europe (primarily UK and Germany), the USA/Canada, and Africa South of Sahara (primarily Kenya).
+The geographical focus is on Western Europe, the USA/Canada, and Africa South of Sahara.
 This does not preclude other opportunities but provides direction to our work.
 When choosing partners, our focus will be on institutions that complement FIUC in the areas of theology, mission and intercultural studies.

 ERASMUS+ programme requirements will be followed in order to ensure students and staff are given the best possible experience while abroad.
 This includes preparation, implementation and follow-up for outgoing students and follow-up of visiting students.
 Furthermore, close contact with partner institutions will be of essence in order to improve the ERASMUS+ programme experience for students and staff.